About the speaker:

 Development of high performance code often necessitates compromise.
 Lowered computational cost comes at the expense of other worthy goals, including intelligibility and maintainability of programs.
 We discuss a "ladder" of tools ranging from low- to high-level, aiming to reduce these sacrifices in machine independence, readability, and separation of concerns, all while enabling "near-handwritten" performance to be attained.
 These tools include PyOpenCL, offering access to the OpenCL compute abstraction and open-source implementations thereof, including pocl.
 They include loopy, a polyhedrally-based code transformation tool for CPU and GPU code.
 And they include pytato, which captures data flow graphs of numpy-compatible array computations for transformation and processing via loopy.
 Moderate-to-large-scale examples illustrate successful uses of these tools.

 - Time: Thursday, November 3rd 11:00-12:00

-- Location: Simula Research Laboratory in the HPL lecture hall.
+- Location: Simula Research Laboratory in the Dentsu meeting room(8th floor)

-- Guest Sign up: No sign up needed.
+- Guest sign-up information: No sign up needed.